mehmetgencv/portfolio/README.md

-Here's an updated version of your README that includes a mention of your personal portfolio site:

----

 # Tailwind CSS and Next.js Portfolio

 This is a template for creating a stylish portfolio using **Tailwind CSS** and **Next.js**.
 It provides a clean, responsive, and customizable layout to showcase your skills, projects, and resume.